Applications of GIS in Oil and Gas Industry in Nigeria and Africa

 The oil and gas industry is an extremely important segment of the world economy.
 This industry is a major source of income for many countries of the world such as Saudi Arabia, Russia, China, Iraq Kuwait, Nigeria etc

 In Nigeria, over the past decades, the pipelines with their associated rights of way have suffered sequences of acts of vandalism

-A study by Research Journal of Information Technology in using GIS application in controlling petroleum pipeline vandalism in oil and gas industry of the study area (oil communities) of delta state has come up with lots of lessons which include, ability of GIS tool to develop database showing all the layers used for the study from logical to physical database design.
-Another advantage is handling bulky dataset in the form of in both spatial and attributes data.
-Furthermore, GIS tools demonstrated how crime like vandalism can be analyzed by the use of various of it tools like hotspots analysis, kernel density analysis and buffer analysis were also used to show the photographs of the hottest spot locations of vandalism incidents in the study area
+A study by Research Journal of Information Technology in using GIS application in controlling petroleum pipeline vandalism in oil and gas industry of the study area (oil communities) of delta state has come up with lots of lessons which include, the ability of GIS tool to develop database showing all the layers used for the study from logical to physical database design.
+Another advantage is handling bulky dataset in the form of both spatial and attributes data.
+Furthermore, GIS tools demonstrated how a crime like vandalism can be analyzed by the use of various it tools like hotspots analysis, kernel density analysis, and buffer analysis were also used to show the photographs of the hottest spot locations of vandalism incidents in the study area

 An emerging use of GIS is in using flying sensor technology to gather on-demand high resolution imagery across a field location in order to survey a site.
 This allows companies to regularly monitor sites and to identify and manage change, without having to commission expensive satellite data capture.